Portfolio Projects¶

 Team¶

-Team assignment is part of the sidebar so it stays available while you work on schedule, effort, or tasks.
+Team assignment lives in the drawer so it stays available while you work on schedule, effort, or tasks.

 - Business Sponsor / IT Sponsor capture executive accountability